-Pre-match nerves and anxiety are part and parcel of a tennis player’s life.
-Whatever level you play at, you’ll no doubt have felt that nervous tension in the pit of your stomach, which to some can be disastrously debilitating, while others channel the excitement and come out on top.
-The psycho-physiological aspect of tennis is… Continue reading Avoid Unwanted Gut Issues Caused by Pre-match Nerves
+No matter what sport you’re involved in pre-event nerves and anxiety are part and parcel of competitive life.
+Whatever level you play at, you’ll no doubt have felt that nervous tension in the pit of your stomach, which to some can be disastrously debilitating, while others channel the excitement and come out on top. … Continue reading Avoid Unwanted Gut Issues Caused by Pre-event Nerves

 Most players have encountered injuries whether it’s a knee, calf, shoulder or back, but how many have considered the role nutrition can play in both prevention and recovery from injury?
 Any player’s normal diet should include plenty of whole-grains, vegetables, fruit and lean protein to provide a wide range of nutrients, vital to maintain… Continue reading Nutrition and Injury Recovery in Sports